 Students must initiate the process when requesting accommodations.
 Students are responsible for providing documentation to verify his/her disability and to follow the procedures for receiving those accommodations.
 Failure to follow these procedures can result in a delay in receiving the requested accommodations.

-- Provide appropriate documentation and verification of disability to the Director of ODS.
+- Complete the application process which includes providing appropriate documentation and verification of disability to ODS.

 - Arrange a meeting with the director at the beginning of each semester or as soon as an academic adjustment is necessary to request accommodations.

-- Give professors a copy of the ODS accommodation letter which verifies your disability status and communicates the appropriate accommodations for each course.
+- Provide professors a copy of your accommodation eligibility which verifies your disability status and communicates the appropriate accommodations for each course.

 - Follow the procedures required to receive the needed services in a timely manner.